foxed/foxed.github.io/_posts/2020-6-18-Deserialization.md

 This is a straightforward example of serialization, in which our data object of a hash is being converted into strings by way of the <b>to_json</b> method.
 This makes our data language agnostic and ready to be stored in a file.

 Serialization is common in architectures that include APIs, microservices, and client-side MVC.
 When the data being serialized is trusted (such as, by the system), there is no issue.
 However, when a user can control or modify input, deserialization vulnerabilities can arise.
 The conversion back from string (or whatever form the serialized data is stored as) to binary can be tampered with and result in remote code execution.
-It’s important to note that not all forms of serialization involve serializing to strings, for example, one method of serializing data in python uses the <b>pickle</b> module.
+It’s important to note that not all forms of serialization involve serializing to strings, for example, python's  <b>pickle</b> module serializes objects into byte streams which are python-specific and not human-readable.

 Python’s <A href="https://docs.python.org/3/library/pickle.html">pickle module</a> implements binary protocol for serializing and deserializing a python object.
 “Pickling” is the process whereby a Python object hierarchy is converted into a byte stream, and “unpickling” is the inverse operation, whereby a byte stream (from a binary file or bytes-like object) is converted back into an object hierarchy.
 In other words, pickling == serializing and depickling == deserializing.

 At the top of the docs is a big fat warning: <b>The pickle module is not secure.
-Only unpickle data you trust.</b> We'll take a look at a flask application that fails to adhere to such a warning.
+Only unpickle data you trust.</b> We'll take a look at a flask application that fails to adhere to such a warning, thereby introducing a deserialization vulnerability within the application.

 <h3>Unsafe Deserialization: HTB's <i>Canape</i></h3>